carrie fisher sent a movie exec a cow’s tongue after he sexually harassed her friend

-In the wake of seemingly endless stories of sexual harassment, assault and systemic misogyny in the film industry, there is only one silver lining: the stories of women who have been targeted fighting back, naming their victims, warning others against them.
-Now the late, greatly missed Carrie Fisher has become one of those stories, thanks to her friend and writer Heather Ross.
+In the wake of seemingly endless stories of sexual harassment, assault, and systemic misogyny in the film industry, there is only one silver lining: the stories of women who have been targeted fighting back, naming their victims, and warning others against them.
+Now the late Carrie Fisher has become one of those stories, thanks to her friend and writer Heather Ross.

 Heather explained: "About two weeks later Carrie sent me a message online and she said 'I just saw [the producer] at Sony Studios.
 I knew he would probably be there, so I went to his office and personally delivered a Tiffany box wrapped with a white bow."